dromerdenker/py-ppt-karaoke/README.md

 All the credits for the assets go to Vincent.
 You can book him for a fun game of Powerpoint Karaoke with your team.

+# install & run
+1. You need Python installed on your machine
+1. `pip install -r requirements.txt`
+1. `python main.py`

+Should do the trick.
+Pick up the decks in `/generated/deck_xx.pptx`